leaderman77/mpox_classification/README.md

 # Background
 Detailing the significance of the project in the context of the recent global outbreaks and the need for cost-effective, rapid diagnostic methods.

+# Dataset Description
+The dataset used for the MPOX virus prediction model consists of 18,849 rows, with each row representing a patient's test and health-related data.
+The dataset is structured with the following columns:

+- Test ID: Unique identifier for each test sample.
+- Systemic Illness: Indicators of systemic illness symptoms.
+- Encoded Systemic Illness: Numerically encoded systemic illness symptoms for model processing.
+- Rectal Pain: Presence of rectal pain (True/False).
+- Sore Throat: Presence of sore throat (True/False).
+- Penile Oedema: Presence of penile oedema (True/False).
+- Oral Lesions: Presence of oral lesions (True/False).
+- Solitary Lesion: Presence of solitary lesion (True/False).
+- Swollen Tonsils: Presence of swollen tonsils (True/False).
+- HIV Infection: HIV infection status (True/False).
+- Red blood cells count: Count of red blood cells.
+- White blood cells count: Count of white blood cells.
+- Home ownership: Indicates if the patient owns a home (1: Yes, 0: No).
+- Age: Age of the patient.
+- Month of Birth: Birth month of the patient.
+- Health Insurance: Indicates if the patient has private health insurance (1: Yes, 0: No).
+- Sexually Transmitted Infection: History of sexually transmitted infections.
+- MPOX PCR Result: Result of the MPOX PCR test (Positive/Negative).
+The dataset labels each instance as "Negative" or "Positive," indicating whether a patient is infected with the MPOX virus.
+This data is essential for training the predictive model to accurately classify potential MPOX infections based on the symptoms and other health indicators provided.

 # Project Scope and Methodology
 ## Task 1: Domain Understanding - Classification
 - Objective: Identify which data attributes to retain or drop for effective classification modeling.